Business Administration vs. Business Management: How Do They Differ?

 What’s the Difference Between a Business Administrator and a Business Manager?

-While both positions involve leading teams and managing a business, a business management degree focuses more on the macro side of business.
-That could involve long-term planning, getting an understanding of how different economic factors affect business, and looking at how trends in technology and consumer behavior could help or harm an industry.
+While both roles can involve leading teams and managing a business, a business management degree focuses more on the macro side of business.
+This can involve understanding of how economic factors impact business and analyzing technology and consumer behavior trends to create a long-term business plan.

 Career Outlook

-Top-paying states for managers included New Jersey, New York, and Washington, with Washington, D.C., also making the list of top-paying jurisdictions for managers, according to the BLS.
+Other high-paying states include New Jersey, New York, and Washington, with Washington, D.C., also ranking high, according to the BLS.

 How to Choose Whether to Pursue Business Administration or Business Management